yusiGM/StrykerAI2024/README.md

 - **Mohamed Jama**

 ---
+### Repository breakdown

+The repository consists of a `requirements.txt` text file and a 'Stryker_AI_Hackathon.ipynb' jupyter notebook file.
+`requirements.txt` contains all the required libraries and dependencies for the project.
+'Stryker_AI_Hackathon.ipynb' is the notebook containing our teams submission code.

 ## Instructions for Setup

-### Required Libraries
-All required libraries and dependencies are listed in the `requirements.txt` file.

 #### **Option 1: Using a Virtual Environment (Recommended)**